King-of-Kings-980/Tree-Mod/README.md

  - A new file which lets you choose the options.
  - An installer
    * "Installing" the Tree-Mod.bat:
+     * Install for Windows 10 or a collorless version for older versions of Windows.
      * Place Tree-Mod.bat and some other files in `%ProgramFiles%` or in `%LocalAppdata%`
      * Add the path to those files in the path-variable so that you can run the script from anywhere by typing `TreeMod` in CMD.
 This will work like a command:
        * `TreeMod /?` will give you all the available options, e.g. `/d` or `/s`